 Creativity is key to making connections

 The problem is that by its very nature, creativity is somewhat intangible.
-A combination of intelligence, imagination, instinct and experience, creativity is almost impossible to teach and even harder to distil into an easily digestible blog post.
+A combination of intelligence, imagination, instinct, and experience, creativity is almost impossible to teach and even harder to distill into an easily digestible blog post.

 As a result, instead of telling you about the importance of creativity we thought we’d show it to you.